-- > This section will look at the breakdown of the suspected causes of the accidents - Xey factors to note: - Accidents can be complex and involve many factors.
-This section only shows what has been reported. - > The factors are based on the police's best assumption and may not have been verified as true. - Accidents and casualties are directly linked, consequently can be assumed to follow similar trends.
+- > This next section will look at the breakdown of the suspected cause of the accident - > Key factors to note: - > Accidents can be complex and involve many factors.
+This section only shows what has been reported as the main factor. - > The factors are based on the police's best assumption and may not have been verified as true. - > Accidents and casualties are directly linked, consequently can be assumed to follow similar trends.
 As a result this means the analysis has not been repeated for casualties.